kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 <br>

 ![](./learning_curve_Misclassification_error.png)
-The leanring curves with respect to misclassification error of all 6 random initializations are shown above.
+The learning curves with respect to misclassification error of all 6 random initializations are shown above.

 The learning curves of average misclassification error are pretty similar to learning curves based on cross-entropy error.
-They have the same quick decreasing section in the first 25 epochs and an overfitting section corresponding to the remaining epochs, and the fluctuation is at the same pace.
-Seed 4222 also got cliff drops in this learning curve and takes longer time to earn the same performance as other neural networks.
+They have the same quick decreasing sections in the first 25 epochs and overfitting sections corresponding to the remaining epochs, and all the fluctuations are at the same pace.
+Seed 4222 also got cliff drops in this learning curve and takes a longer time to earn the same performance as other neural networks.

 However, note that the overfitting parts of these plots are different from those in cross-entropy loss, the validation means misclassification error with seeds 42, 422, 442, 4422, and 4442 nearly maintaining the same value with some little noise in the overfitting phase, and the training loss of mean misclassification keep decreasing to 0.
-In previous question, the cross-entropy error on test set was slowly increasing.
+In the previous question, the cross-entropy error on test set was slowly increasing.
 If we measure the ability of generalization of the neural networks by using mean misclassification error, then this ability is not damaged by overfitting.

 <br>